sony/mapray-js/examples/README.md

 There are examples of how to use the camera.
 In 3D computer graphics, the operation of the camera is a bit complicated.
 In maprayJS, you can use the core library to program highly flexible camera operations, or the ui library to let the engine handle complex camera operations.

 ### [Input](./input)
-An example using the ability to access data interactively.
+There are examples using the ability to access data interactively.

 ### [Layer](./layer)
 There are an examples of superimposing map data on the base map using the layer function.
 This is an example of the layer function based mainly on images.